Pill to treat Covid-19 cuts the risk of death by half, says Merck, which will seek its emergency authorization – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Ben Tinker, Jay Croft, Virginia Langmaid, Naomi Thomas, Melanie Schuman, Augie Martin, Rosalina Nieves, Lauren Mascarenhas, Elizabeth Joseph, Melissa Alonso and Jamie Gumbrecht contributed to this report.
+CNN’s Ben Tinker, Jay Croft, Virginia Langmaid, Mirna Alsharif, Melanie Schuman, Augie Martin, Rosalina Nieves, Lauren Mascarenhas, Elizabeth Joseph, Melissa Alonso and Jamie Gumbrecht contributed to this report.

 Comments

-Note: Correction: An earlier version of this story incorrectly identified a drug maker involved in the production of molnupiravir.
-It is Ridgeback Biotherapeutics.